stereoisomers image header

 3d models to explain the E Z naming system for geometric isomers.

-So although the cis-trans naming system does not work for all molecules it is widely used in chemistry to name disubstituted alkenes and you should not dismiss it out of hand, you will meet lots of molecules which are described using this system however the E-Z system has the advantage over the cis-trans system in that it works for all molecules.
+So although the cis-trans naming system does not work for all molecules it is still widely used in chemistry to name disubstituted alkenes and you should not dismiss it out of hand, you will meet lots of molecules which are described using this system however the E-Z system has the advantage over the cis-trans system in that it works for all molecules.

-However it is obviously possible to use both systems to describe simple molecules; the image below is of the cis-trans isomers of but-2-ene but they are also identified using the E-Z system where the order of priority of the atoms/groups attached to the carbon atoms in the C=C are labelled.
+However it is clearly possible to use both systems to describe simple molecules; the image below is of the cis-trans isomers of but-2-ene but they are also identified using the E-Z system where the order of priority of the atoms/groups attached to the carbon atoms in the C=C are labelled.

 3d models to show the structure of the E and Z isomers of but-2-ene.